Why Agentic Programming Changed the Way I Build Software

 When you reach a good state—commit it.

-Agents are powerful but not conservative.
+These systems are powerful but not conservative.
 They can degrade a codebase just as quickly as they improve it.
 Without checkpoints, you risk losing valuable intermediate states.

 2. Use Git as your safety net